TBD, Director of Undergraduate Studies

 - Tutorials: Same as Basic Requirements, plus two terms of Theater, Dance, and Media 99: Senior Tutorial (year-long 8-credit course) required.
 Graded SAT/UNS

 - Thesis: Honors candidates may complete a performance-based or critical thesis.
-Theses are proposed in the spring of junior year and must be approved by the Standing Committee on Theater, Dance & Media and the DUS.
+Theses are proposed in the second semester of junior year and must be approved by the Steering Committee on Theater, Dance & Media and the DUS.

 - General Examination: None